What If You Miss the Individual Health Insurance Enrollment Deadline?

 - you are no longer eligible to receive coverage as someone else’s dependent—for example, you turn 26 and are no longer eligible for coverage through your parents’ plan

-- you timely enrolled in coverage through your state exchange, and your income increases or decreases enough to change your eligibility for subsidies for 2014, or
+- you timely enrolled in coverage through your state exchange, and your income increases or decreases enough to change your eligibility for subsidies, or

 - you become a U.S. citizen.